 The rise of AI-powered tools for mental health support has generated enthusiasm about their potential to expand access to mental health support at low cost.
 Yet important questions remain about effectiveness, user engagement, and whether such tools might exacerbate feelings of isolation or crowd out traditional forms of care.
 We evaluate the effects of an AI-powered digital mental health app in a randomized controlled trial among women experiencing at least some mild psychological distress in Mexico.
 Access to the app significantly improved mental health outcomes during the 8-week study period: it reduced symptoms of anxiety, depression, and stress; improved subjective well-being, feelings of isolation, and sleep quality; and increased the prevalence of healthful behaviors.
 In addition, treated respondents were more likely to seek traditional psychotherapy.
 Engagement with the app was initially high, though use declined over time.
 However, effects persisted, potentially consistent with "as-needed" use.
 Our findings suggest that scalable digital tools can improve mental health outcomes, benefiting both individuals with limited sources of support and those who already have access to other forms of care.

 Who Chooses and Who Benefits?
-The Limits of Decentralized Choice with Jesse Bruhn, Jesse, Christopher Campos, and Eric Chyn
+The Limits of Decentralized Choice with Jesse Bruhn, Christopher Campos, and Eric Chyn

 Enhancing Parental Mental Health and Children’s Outcomes Through a Low-Cost Scalable Program: Evidence from Mexico" with Daniel Bennett, Raissa Fabregas, and Manuela Angelucci (field activities in progress)